piri-p/piri-p.github.io/content/posts/dbt.md

   * When to use Table - frequently queried table than it's rebuilt, costly to build.
 * **Sources** are upstream tables that dbt takes data from.
 They may sit in some warehouse; you didn't build them yourselves. dbt DAG has no knowledge on their freshness or to test them.
 They are handled in sources.yaml.
   * Operated on by source(<source_name>, <source_table>)
-* **Seeds** are small, slow-changing CSVs loaded into model.
+* **Seeds** are small, slow-changing CSVs that don't need to be in DB, ok to be in version control.
+Loaded into model.
 Used similarly with ref.

 ```yaml
 version: 2